barkleyjenny/barkleyjenny.github.io/splash-page-1.md

   - image_path: 'assets/images/sourcing-network.svg'
     alt: ''
     title: 'Develop excellent partnerships'
+    excerpt: |
-    excerpt: 'Use data-driven storytelling to negotiate the pricing, terms, and service levels that will make consumers think differently /n Source partners who value a brand’s core mission and will embrace change'
+      - Use data-driven storytelling to negotiate the pricing, terms, and service levels that will make consumers think differently
+      - Source partners who value a brand’s core mission and will embrace change
     # url: /services/
     # btn_label: "Read More"
     # btn_class: "btn--primary"